magsenche/hanazono/docs/artificial_intelligence/research/gflow.md

 Abstraction gives power of generalization.
 It lacks in current AI.
 Discrete concepts emerge as a way to provide good generalization

-Abstract causal dependences are what are conserved accross scenarios eg if I go to the moon, same laws of physics.

 ??? question "What are GFlowNets for?"
     To generalize and abstract information in high-dimensional spaces

-??? question "In active learning scenarios with GFlowNets, what is the objective?"
-    To economically determine the most informative samples for the model to learn from
+Abstract causal dependences are what are conserved accross scenarios eg if I go to the moon, same laws of physics.